ViktorKapra/Network-programming/readme.md

 This project is an example of simple client-sever communication.
 The client send to server name of historical figure.
 The server gets and information from two APIs and return respond to client.

 ## Architecture
  1.  `client.py` - send connects with surver via socket.
 Asks user for input.
-Send message to server and then recives the answer.
+Send message to server and then receive the answer.
 > #### Functions
 > - `new_client()`- Sends requests to the server and then waits for an answer.